Markus Feulner

 Markus Feulner (/de/, born 12 February 1982) is a German former professional footballer who mainly played as a midfielder.

-Career
+Playing areer

 Early career

 Born in Scheßlitz, Upper Franconia, Feulner went through the Bayern Munich academy, but was unable to gain a place in the first team.
 In January 2004, he signed for strugglers 1.
 FC Köln.
-Hampered by injuries, Feulner could only play 38 games for the first team in two and a half seasons as the club moved in and out of the topflight.
+Hampered by injuries, Feulner could only play 38 games for the first team in two and a half seasons as the club moved in and out of the top flight.